Podium Design System

 Design System v2.0

-• Breaking away from other product lines — become Podium
+• Broke away from Lendlease product lines — this is Podium's system now

 Site Space